The Alders Brook

 By and in the brook, plants found include water fern Azolla filiculoides, purple loosestrife Lythrum salicaria, amphibious bistort Persicaria amphibia, water pepper Persicaria hydropiper and water mint Mentha aquatica.
 For a full list of the plants of this area, click here.

 At the southern end of the Butts, the brook encounters a concrete barrage, where the water is controlled as it passes under the main Liverpool Street railway lines.
 Adjacent to this is a foot-tunnel below the railway lines which allows foot and cycle traffic access to the Romford Road in Little Ilford.
 The brook of course continues beyond the barrage, but once again is inaccessible to pedestrians.
-It can be viewed from Lugg Approach - a short road off the Romford Road that leads to what was Aldersbrook Sidings - and it can be seen that the stream itself is full of vegetation (and rubbish) and that the banks are very overgrown, particularly with the invasive Japanese knotweed Fallopia japonica.
+It can be viewed from Lugg Approach - a short road off the Romford Road that leads to what was Aldersbrook Sidings - and when the photograph was taken in 2008 it can be seen that the stream itself was full of vegetation (and rubbish) and that the banks were very overgrown, particularly with the invasive Japanese knotweed Fallopia japonica.
 During 2015 much - if not all - of the Alders Brook south of the railway lines had fences with notices warning of control areas regarding the knotweed.

 Eventually the brook emerges from its over-vegetated cutting to join with the River Roding at Ilford Bridge, from where it can just about be viewed.
 Near to this point there is a considerable amount of traveller's joy Clematis vitalba, which is otherwise scarce in our study area.